Skip to main content

 Description

-Returns true if the local player is in an arena instance.
+Checks if the player is currently in an arena instance.
+Useful for enabling PvP-specific logic or disabling certain behaviors in arena.

 Example Usage